 PresentationStepping Stones is a bilingual French/English pre-school neighbouring the Bois de La Cambre in Brussels.
 It is located in a typical 19th century townhouse with its own terraced garden.

-Born from a passion for children's education and many years of teaching French as foreign language, in 2014 Hélène Nabokoff developed a new teaching method inspired by the principles of active-teaching but using a traditional preschool curriculum including a vertical teaching method for 3-6 years old.
-Our project is "Tailor made", creating stepping stones to primary school where our principal goal is the well being of child.
+Animated by her passion for children's education and many years of teaching French as a foreign language, in 2014 Hélène Nabokoff developed a new teaching method inspired by the principles of active teaching but using a traditional preschool curriculum, including a vertical teaching method for 3 to 6-year-olds.
+Our project is "tailor made", creating stepping stones to primary school where our principal goal is the well being of child.

-Our educative project is based on two fundamental principles:
+Our educational project is based on two fundamental principles:

-- creating a happy environment of well being and so enabling the child to learn well.
+- creating a happy environment of general wellbeing and so enabling the child to learn well

-A staff of three teachers take care of a maximum of 21 children in a newly renovated environnement.
+A bilingual staff takes care of a maximum of 22 children per class, in a newly renovated environnement.

-Born from a passion for children’s education, the project aims to create a bilingual (French/English) educational environment for children aged 3-6 years using the vertical teaching method.
-This method involves combining the three years of pre-school with the idea that age does not restrict learning, rather the opposite, that it is a truly valuable addition.
+The project aims to create a bilingual (French/English) educational environment for children aged 3-6 years using the vertical teaching method.
+This method involves combining the three years of pre-school in one class, with the idea that age does not restrict learning and that a mix of ages is an added value.

 The younger children have not yet adjusted to a school environment which can create difficulties that come from imposing a new routine too quickly or from rushing them into learning.
 Welcoming younger children requires time and adjustment for all those concerned.
 However, thanks to vertical teaching and our commitment, the older children develop relationships, organise points of reference and put in place the rituals which reassure the younger ones and offer the stability they so need.